HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 H) Information on Explanations of Benefits

 An explanation of benefits (EOB) is a statement that we send to members to explain what medical treatments and/or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the member’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
-If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-833-945-2029 or TTY: 711.
+If you need assistance interpreting your Explanation of Benefits, please contact Member Services.

 I) Coordination of Benefits

 Ambetter coordinates benefits with other payers when a member is covered by two or more group health benefit plans.
 Coordination of Benefits (COB) is the industry standard practice used to share the cost of care between two or more carriers when a member is covered by more than one health benefit plan.